We're planning for the future...

 We are proud to be ranked as one of Australia's Top Graduate Employers List for the past seven years.

-We are also proud to be nominated in the 2020 Australian Financial Review and GradConnection Top 10 Graduate Employers Best Law Graduate Employer.
+For the past two years we have also been nominated for the Australian Financial Review and GradConnection Best Law Graduate Employer.